Last Updated on

 - You may have severe lower abdominal pain, which may last up to 2 days after your miscarriage.
 This pain is similar to the one you experience during period cramps and can extend to your lower back as well.

 - Your breasts might feel different.
 They may get engorged or leak milk (if your pregnancy had lasted longer than 12 weeks).
-When that happens, a supportive bra or ice packs may help relieve some of the discomfort.
+When that happens, a supportive bra or ice packs may help relieve some discomfort.
 This discomfort shouldn’t last for more than a week.
 However, if it does, you should consult a doctor.

-- If the doctor performed a D&C surgery, you might contract an infection.
+- If the doctor had performed a D&C surgery, you might contract an infection.
 Dilation and curettage (D&C) is performed to remove the foetal tissue remaining in the uterus and to prevent vaginal infection from spreading in the uterus.
 If the remains are not removed, pelvic pain and vaginal discharge can happen.
 In case of pain, cramping, bleeding and fever, you should visit a doctor.

 - The uterus will return to its normal size and the cervix will close two weeks after a miscarriage.
 Massaging the uterine area will help the uterus go back to its normal size.
 In some cases, if the contents of the uterus are not emptied, incomplete miscarriage will happen, which can cause severe pain and bleeding.